awsdocs/amazon-fsx-lustre-user-guide/doc_source/troubleshooting.md

 For more information about service\-linked roles, see [Using Service\-Linked Roles for Amazon FSx for Lustre](using-service-linked-roles.md)\.

-**Possible causes**
+**Possible Cause**

-A linked S3 bucket can have a misconfigured data repository lifecycle state if either of the following conditions exist:
+This error can occur if the linked Amazon S3 data repository has an existing event notification configuration with event types that overlap with the Amazon FSx event notification configuration \(`s3:ObjectCreated:*`, `s3:ObjectRemoved:*`\)\.

-+ The linked S3 bucket has an existing event notification configuration with event types that overlap with the Amazon FSx event notification configuration \(`s3:ObjectCreated:*`, `s3:ObjectRemoved:*`\)\.
+This can also occur if the Amazon FSx event notification configuration on the linked S3 bucket was deleted or modified\.

-+ The Amazon FSx event notification configuration on the linked S3 bucket was deleted or modified\.
+**Action to Take**

-**Action to take**
+1. Remove any existing event notification on the linked S3 bucket that uses either or both of the event types that the FSx event configuration uses, `s3:ObjectCreated:*` and `s3:ObjectRemoved:*`\.

-1. Remove any existing event notification on the linked S3 bucket that uses either of the event types that the FSx event configuration uses, `s3:ObjectCreated:*` and `s3:ObjectRemoved:*`\.
+1. Please ensure that there is an S3 Event Notification Configuration in you linked S3 bucket with the name `FSx`, event types `s3:ObjectCreated:*` and `s3:ObjectRemoved:*`, and send to the SNS topic with `ARN:topic_arn_returned_in_API_response`\.

 1. Reapply the FSx event notification configuration on the S3 bucket by using the Amazon FSx CLI or API, to refresh the file system's `AutoImportPolicy`\.
 Do so with the `update-file-system` CLI command \([UpdateFileSystem](https://docs.aws.amazon.com/fsx/latest/APIReference/API_UpdateFileSystem.html) is the equivalent API action\), as follows\.